DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 With our wedding day looming ever closer (8 months to go!!!), we figured it was time to bite the bullet and give our notice to marry.
-A seemingly small item nestled quietly on the to do list, giving notice is such a low key watershed moment in the wedding planning.
+Giving notice is a seemingly small item nestled quietly on the to do list, but it is such a watershed moment in the wedding planning.
 The ‘oh shit this is a real adult thing we’re doing’ wake up call.
 It can be intimidating, it’s a legal process after all, but then so is the end goal of getting married I guess.

 Having done the deed, I thought I’d chat about our experience which I hope might come in handy for anyone looking for more information about the whole process themselves.